jameshughes89/cs102/src/site/outline/outline.rst

-course, you may not use electronic devices during any of the tests, midterms, examinations, or other in-class evaluations, including, but not limited to: cellphones, smart phones, smart watches, smart glasses, audio players or recorders of any sort, video cameras, video games, DVD players, televisions, laptop/notebook/netbook computers, flashlights or laser pointers.
+course, you may not use electronic devices during any of the tests, midterms, examinations, or other in-class evaluations, including, but not limited to: cellphones, smart phones, smart watches, smart glasses, audio players or recorders of any sort, video cameras, video games, DVD players, televisions, laptop/notebook/netbook computers, flashlights, or laser pointers.

 Missed Tests